backbeam/backbeam-server/README.md

 * Check the database configuration in the generated `config.json` file.
 * Check that `mysql` is running
 * Run `backbeam start`.
-* Browse `http://localhost:3000` in your browser.
+* Browse `http://localhost:3000` in your browser and you will see an example web controller running.
+* Browse `http://localhost:3000/admin` in your browser and you will see the admin panel.
 * Change controllers, assets, etc. You don't need to restart backbeam, just refresh your browser.
-* If you change the data model in `config.json` you need to run: `backbeam migrate` with the server running.
-That will update your database schema to match your data model schema.
+* If you change the data model in `config.json` you need to run: `backbeam migrate` with the server running or you can go to the admin panel to refresh the configuration (`Configuration → Schmea changes` and then `Reload configuration`).
+That will show you the required SQL commands to update your database schema.
+You can run them by clicking on `Run SQL commands`.

 ## What does it support?